-- 1. the Plan be and the same is hereby ratified, confirmed and approved substantially as described in the Management Information Circular, subject to such amendments, changes, additions and alterations thereto as any director or officer may approve or as may be required by securities regulators or such other stock exchange or quotation system as the common shares of the Corporation may be listed from time to time; and - 2. it is hereby ratified, confirmed and approved that the number of common shares of the Corporation available for issue under the Plan is a rolling amount fixed at 10% of the issued and outstanding common shares of the Corporation from time to time." - 3. any one Director be and is hereby authorized to do all acts and things necessary to give effect to this resolution.
+- 1. the Plan be and the same is hereby ratified, confirmed and approved substantially as described in the Management Information Circular until the Corporation's next annual meeting of shareholders, subject to such amendments, changes, additions and alterations thereto as any director or officer may approve or as may be required by securities regulators or such other stock exchange or quotation system as the common shares of the Corporation may be listed from time to time; and - 2. it is hereby ratified, confirmed and approved that the number of common shares of the Corporation available for issue under the Plan is a rolling amount fixed at 10% of the issued and outstanding common shares of the Corporation from time to time." - 3. any one Director be and is hereby authorized to do all acts and things necessary to give effect to this resolution.

-APPENDIX A - CORPORATE GOVERNANCE GUIDELINES Arch Biopartners Inc. CORPORATE GOVERNANCE GUIDELINES - 2012
+APPENDIX A - CORPORATE GOVERNANCE GUIDELINES Arch Biopartners Inc. CORPORATE GOVERNANCE GUIDELINES - 2013